 When you're ready to book your IHG Anniversary Night, you're going to want to start by logging into this page.

-If you have had the IHG Rewards Card for a while, make sure to check the Terms & Conditions carefully.
+If you have had the IHG Select Card for a while, make sure to check the Terms & Conditions carefully.
 Some cardholders may still have a certificate that works for an IHG free night at any property.
 Previously, Award Night Certificates weren't limited to properties costing less than 40,000 points per night; if you have one of those, it's not clear that the certificate is uncapped until you look in the details.

 To redeem your Anniversary Night, click the “Book Night” button.
 This will load a search page set-up to specifically check IHG free night availability.
 Enter your destination and dates to search to see if there's availability: